 What do you do when someone steals money from your bank account?

-The first thing you do when someone steals money from your bank account if to block your card (if the thief is using your credit card information) and report to your bank, typical the bank fraud department, for investigation.
+The first thing you do when someone steals money from your bank account is to block your card (if the thief is using your credit card information) and report it to your bank, typical the bank fraud department, for investigation.
 Most of the time, the bank may be able to refund your account and arrest the criminal.

 Bank fraud is becoming rampant, especially with people falling for cheap scams online.

 According to CardRates, credit card fraud rose by 161% in 2020 compared to subsequent years.
 The reason is that criminals are exploring more ways to convince unsuspecting cardholders or bank account owners to reveal their bank details.

 Meanwhile, what can someone do with your bank account number?
 Can someone withdraw money from your bank without an ATM card?
 Read the publications to widen your knowledge of credit and debit card frauds.